ramazanpolat/prodict/README.md

 ```

 # Limitations
+- You cannot use `dict` method names as attribute names because of ambiguity.
-- You cannot use names of dict methods as attribute names.
+- You cannot use `Prodict` method names as attribute names(I will change `Prodict` method names with dunder names to reduce the limitation).
+- You must use valid variable names as `Prodict` attribute names(obviously).
+For example, while '1' cannot be an attribute for `Prodict`, it is perfectly valid for a `dict` to have '1' as a key.
+You can still use prodict.set_attribute('1',123) tho.
 - Requires Python 3.6+

 # Thanks